 And if you thought the venue was stunning, just wait until you see the menu.
 At the helm of the restaurant, you’ll find head chef Logan Clark.
 Showcasing an ‘estate to plate’ philosophy, Logan and his talented team prepare contemporary fine food in Instagram-worthy style.
 Seasonal produce is grown in the estate’s gardens and sourced from local producers.

 Pick and choose from the à la carte menu or, for a meal to remember, opt for the seven-course degustation—table for two, anyone?
-Both menus are equally impressive with entrees of coconut-marinated kingfish, venison carpaccio and a next level leek and potato soup (trust us: this is no ordinary soup).
+Both menus are equally impressive with entrees of coconut-marinated kingfish, venison carpaccio and a next-level leek and potato soup (trust us: this is no ordinary soup).

 For the mains, you’ll find pork belly paired with apple, cabbage and pumpkin as well as eye fillet cooked to your liking and served with corn, courgette and an unmissable wasabi butter.
 There’s also a vibrant duck dish that comes with beetroot, cherries and buffalo cheese—what a combo!

 Stick around for dessert because the deliciousness continues.
-Choose between the lemon cake with white chocolate or a silky smooth caramelia chocolate mousse.
+Choose between the lemon cake with white chocolate or a silky smooth caramel chocolate mousse.
 Our pick has got to be the gooey yet fluffy blackberry marshmallow.
 The mouth-watering number is perfectly complemented with cream cheese, pistachio pastry and mixed berry sorbet.
 Order one for yourself because it’s too good to share.

 Oh, and let’s be honest.
 No visit to Bracu is complete without fresh bread paired with the estate’s very own extra virgin olive oil.
 The Simunovich family first began cultivating olives on the beautiful island of Brac, Croatia (where the restaurant takes its name from) before establishing the Auckland grove.
-They now produce award-winning oil (including an incred truffle-infused creation) as well as skin care products.
+They now produce award-winning oil (including an incred truffle-infused creation) as well as skincare products.

 Combine your visit to Bracu with a tour of the estate and enjoy an olive oil tasting.
 The Bombay Hills gem also has wedding packages and team building activities including clay bird shooting, knife throwing and archery.